Illinois LGBTQIA+ Resource Hub

 General Resources

 Learn more about the resources available to empower and support LGBTQIA+ people and families in Illinois.
-On this page, we share information about organizations that offer financial resources and relocation assistance to people seeking to come to Illinois, safety planning, and information about state sanctuary laws.

 How to file a charge/claim of discrimination with Illinois Department of Human Rights: